MathOnco/valis/README.rst

 #.
 Initializing  'is_flattended_pyramid' with False.
 Pull request #6
 #.
 Reformatting flattened pyramids to have same datatype as that in metadata.
 #.
 Save all images using pyvips.
 Should be faster.
+#.
+Use Bio-Formats to read non-RGB ome-tiff.
+Addresses an issue where converting non-RGB ome-tiff read using pyvips was very slow.

 Version 1.0.0rc5 (April 5, 2022)
 --------------------------------